markorr321/intune-conditional-access-enrollment-exclusions/README.md

 - **Microsoft Intune Enrollment**
   `d4ebce55-015a-49b5-a083-c84d1797ae8c`

-While this looks good on paper, it can interfere with the background token and enrollment flows that Windows relies on—especially for **hybrid Entra ID joined** devices.
+While this looks good on paper, it can interfere with the background token and enrollment flows that Windows relies on—especially for **hybrid Entra ID joined** devices deployed via **Hybrid AD Joined Autopilot**.
 CA prompts at the wrong time can block or break:

 - Primary Refresh Token (**PRT**) issuance and refresh
 - Intune enrollment and compliance reporting
 - Device sync and policy application

-The end-user impact is familiar:
+The end-user impact is familiar, particularly in the **“Work or School Account Problem just after Hybrid AD Joined Autopilot”** scenario:

 - “**Work or school account problem**” toasts